Make America Great Again: In video games

 Senator Armstrong, the antagonist of the 2013 video game Metal Gear Rising: Revengeance uses the phrase "make America great again".
 Wolfenstein II: The New Colossus, a first-person shooter video game with Nazis as the enemy, was given the advertising tagline "Make America Nazi-Free Again", which some people objected to as anti-Trump, though a company executive said the game was not a "social critique on 2017 America."
 Peters Hines, the studio's vice president of marketing and public relations, was quoted on GamesIndustry.biz as saying, "Wolfenstein has been a decidedly anti-Nazi series since the first release more than 20 years ago.
 We aren't going to shy away from what the game is about.
 We don't feel it's a reach for us to say Nazis are bad and un-American, and we're not worried about being on the right side of history here."

+In Brawl Stars, a 2025 change to the character Melodie's model, which reduced her height, prompted an online campaign called "Make Melodie Tall Again" (often abbreviated as "#MMTA"), parodying the phrase "Make America Great Again".
+The campaign called for Supercell to restore Melodie's previous proportions, and became a meme within the Brawl Stars community.